 - Treat hypertension.

-Seeds and juice of pomegranates are considered as natural remedy for kidney stones.
+Seeds and juice of pomegranates are considered as a natural remedy for kidney stones.

-Diet that includes magnesium can improve the reduction rate of kidney stones.
-Food containing dietary fiber, cereals and water are common sources of magnesium.
+A diet that includes magnesium can improve the reduction rate of kidney stones.
+Food containing dietary fiber, cereals, and water are common sources of magnesium.

 Lemon juice and olive oil:

 One of the most effective natural remedies for kidney stones is the mixture of lemon juice, olive oil.